-In Phase 2, the Company will focus on implementing and executing the most promising growth initiatives selected in Phase 1 of the Strategy, including on:
+In Phase 2, the Group will focus on implementing and executing the most promising growth initiatives selected in Phase 1 of the Strategy, including:

-- Accelerating sales growth under development initiatives that form the Company's core business (sales of infrared detectors and modules and semiconductor materials), by supporting operational activities throughout the value chain, in particular investments in the development of own sales structures in key markets and continued development of technologies and new products, in order to further strengthen the Company's position as a leading supplier of mid-infrared photon detectors and a supplier of semiconductor materials for applications in photonics and microelectronics. - Continuation of the project related to the development of infrared detector array technology for civilian and military applications and the launch of serial production of infrared detector arrays. - Implementation of a project related to the development of photonic integrated circuit technologies and their subsequent implementation into serial production as part of the PIC Initiative.
-The key project under this initiative is HyperPIC, for which the Company obtained a decision from the European Commission approving public aid of EUR 102.9 million.
-The decision on a grant for the Company and on its final amount will be taken as part of the competition procedure within the European Funds for a
+- Accelerating sales growth under development initiatives that form the core business (sales of infrared detectors and modules and semiconductor materials), by supporting operational activities throughout the value chain, in particular investments in the development of own sales structures in key markets and continued development of technologies and new products, in order to further strengthen own position as a leading supplier of mid-infrared photon detectors and a supplier of semiconductor materials for applications in photonics and microelectronics. - Continuation of the project related to the development of infrared detector array technology for civilian and military applications and the launch of serial production of infrared detector arrays. - Implementation of a project related to the development of photonic integrated circuit technologies and their subsequent implementation into serial production as part of the PIC Initiative.
+The key project under this initiative is HyperPIC, for which a decision was obtained from the European Commission approving public aid of EUR 102.9 million.
+The decision on a grant for the Group and on its final amount will be taken as part of the competition procedure within the European Funds for a Modern Econo my programme.

-Modern Economy programme.
 The grant procedure will be available to the entities for which the European Commission has issued a positive decision regarding the eligibility for aid.
 The HyperPIC project will allow the Company to significantly scale its business by becoming a leading supplier of integrated mid-infrared sensor solutions.